Hummingbird Central

 Common Name

-The term "Hummingbird Moth" is applied to a number of moth varities, such as the Sphinx Moth, Hawk Moth, Hummingbird Clearwing Moth or Common Clearwing, White-lined Sphinx Hummingbird Moth, and Titan Sphinx (Aellopos titan).
+The term "Hummingbird Moth" is applied to a number of moth varities, such as the Sphinx Moth, Hawk Moth, Snowberry Clearwing, Hummingbird Clearwing Moth or Common Clearwing, White-lined Sphinx Hummingbird Moth, and Titan Sphinx (Aellopos titan).

 Scientific Name The term "Hummingbird Moth" is a general term applied to many medium to large moths in the Sphingidae family and Hemaris genus.